 While relationships among windows varied greatly and visual inspection revealed no clear partitioning of topological structures along the chromosome (e.g., Fig. 2C), we found that phylogenies were not randomly distributed across chromosomes.
 We measured tree distance between adjacent windows using the weighted Robinson-Foulds metric and compared these distances to those measured between randomly selected windows on different chromosomes.
 We found that tree similarity between windows decayed logarithmically along chromosomes (Fig. 3A and B) and the distance at which tree similarity appeared random varied among chromosomes from 0.15 Megabases (Mb) on chromosome 17 to 141.29 Mb on the chromosome 2 (Fig. 3C, Fig. S5).
 While chromosomes 2, 7, 9, and 11 were autosomal outliers with distances between windows to random-like trees exceeding 25 Mb, the average distance among all other autosomes was only 2.1 Mb.
 The rates at which phylogenetic similarity decayed tended to be inversely proportional to the distance at which two randomly drawn phylogenies lost similarity (Fig. 3D).

 To assess how large structural variation, such as inversions and translocations, may influence our inferences of phylogenetic relatedness along the genome, we aligned the reference genomes of mouse and rat.
 These two species span the divergence of the sample for which we assessed genome-wide discordance so the level of large structural variation present among them should give us an idea of the amount of ancestral variation in our sample.
 We find that the mouse and rat genomes are largely co-linear for large, aligned chunks, with large translocations and inversions on mouse chromosomes 5, 8, 10, and 13 (Fig. S6).
 We also observe large-scale inversions on chromosome 16.
 We find that, while co-linearity of most chromosomes is conserved between mouse and rat, the size of the 300,000 aligned chunks averages under 10 kb, with the average distance between aligned segments being between 2,380 bp on the mouse genome and 4927 bp on the rat chromosome (Fig. S7).
-This has two major consequences for our results: 1) this prevented us from transposing the coordinate system from mouse to rat with enough resolution to use genetic maps from rat and 2) this means that most other structural variation in our sample is likely small insertions of transposable elements (SINES which are about 150-500 bp in length and LINES which are about 4-7kb in length (Platt et al. 2018)) that should have a negligible effect on our discordance analyses.
+This has two major consequences for our results: 1) this prevented us from transposing the coordinate system from mouse to rat with enough resolution to use genetic maps from rat and 2) this means that most other structural variation in our sample is likely small insertions of transposable elements (SINES which are about 150-500 bp in length and LINES which are about 4-7kb in length (Platt et al. 2018)) that should have a negligible effect on our discordance analyses since our window size is much larger and we excluded windows that were made up of mostly repeats.

 Discordance with recombination rate and other genomic features